-- Rain ponchos – breakdown is already bad enough, and if you have change a tire roadside during rain is even more frustrating.
+- Rain ponchos – the breakdown is already bad enough, and if you have changed a tire roadside during rain is even more frustrating.

 - Blanket, bottled water, non-perishable snacks

-- Utility tool kit – includes multipurpose utility tool like Swiss Army Knife or Leatherman Tool, pair of gloves or two, Screwdriver with changeable bits, duct tape, rags, extra fluids, Socket, spanner and shifter set etc.
+- Utility tool kit – includes multipurpose utility tools like Swiss Army Knife or Leatherman Tool, pair of gloves or two, Screwdriver with changeable bits, duct tape, rags, extra fluids, Socket, spanner and shifter set, etc.